 While LADCO staff members occasionally teach technical courses on air pollution monitoring and modeling, our primary role is as a central training coordinator for our member states.
 In cases where existing courses do not exist to meet the training needs of our states, LADCO procures contract support to develop and offer new courses.

 LADCO and the other Multijurisdictional Organizations (MJOs) work with the Joint Training Committee (JTC) at the national scale on training issues that impact state/local/tribal air agencies across the country.
-Through our membership on the JTC, we advise EPA on the operation of their Learning Management System (APTI-Learn), serve on sub-committees for reviewing and updating training materials and trainers, and work on next-generation training systems to support capacity building and succession planning at state air agencies.
+Through our membership on the JTC, we advise EPA on the operation of AirKnowldge.gov and the EPA Learning Management System, serve on sub-committees for reviewing and updating training materials and trainers, and work on next-generation training systems to support capacity building and succession planning at state air agencies.